AntonioSerrano/Magic-Keys-a-predictive-text-application/README.md

     12. DT: to display R dataframes as tables on HTML pages.
     `suppressWarnings(install.packages("DT"))`

-2. About RWeka and Mac OS:
+2. About RWeka and Mac OS.
 There seem to be a little problem between RWeka and Java on Mac OS.
 To solve it try this:
     1. On your terminal:
     `sudo R CMD javareconf`
     2. On R: